pocomane/brewed-in-the-apocalypse/bita.md

 noticed, so when asked to __Add a trait__, propose the following move to the scenarist:

-__Steal from a personal area__: when you, a protagonist, are trying to steal something from a personal area of somebody,  __Face the uncertain__:
+__Steal from a personal area__: when the PC controlled by you ties to steal something from a personal area of another character,  __Face the uncertain__:

 - On success, you take what you want and the scenarist will tell how you discovery something important about the person you are robbering.